jonasoesch/mortality/design-decisions.md

 We conclude that the speed improvements where perceptible but now disturbing.
 Still, we naturally selected the faster version.

+### Informal testing
+Test subjects: Jonathan Ehrengruber
+Tag: test_5
+Scenario: Juxtaposed animated
+Date: 30.1.2019
+Questionnare: Q1

+The subject was shown the "demographics" experiment.
+He first tried to understand the relationship between the two graphs and only later started to scroll.
+His first attempt was to scroll with the keyboard.
+This jumped "over" the animation.
+In a second attempt the subject scrolled with the trackpad.
+But as his scroll speed was configured to be very high, the animation just flickered over the screen.
+He interpreted the flicker as an error and never got to see the animation.

+Perceived the two visualizations as not related.
+Attention on *Men*, *Under 25*

+### Informal testing
+Test subjects: PH student
+Tag: test_5
+Scenario: Juxtaposed animated:
+Date: 30.1.2019
+Questionnaire: Q1

+The subject was shown the "demographics" experiment.
+His viewport was not large enough to accomodate the two graphs completely.
+He scrolled very quickly and missed the transition.
+After an explanation, he completed the test as intended.

+Perceived the visualizations as related and show "the life expectancy  and the effect it has on age of population".
+The attention was on "Everyone".

 ## Details
 ### Superposed
 * The morphing should be very smooth and there should not be a visible redraw of the graph when arriving at a final state